 - Use a countdown timer to really drive home the scarcity.

 I would hope this goes without saying, but you should be emailing your Black Friday Cyber Monday sales to your subscribers.

 Many people ask me how often they should email their list in the lead up to Christmas, and the answer is: way more often than you normally would!

 Over the Black Friday Cyber Monday 4 days, I would email daily at the very least (but more like twice a day!)

-You have to remember, people are very used to receiving loads more marketing emails in the lead up to Christmas.
+You have to remember, people are very used to receiving loads more marketing emails during such busy promotional periods.
 So to stand out in that cluttered inbox, you can’t just send a single email.
 You’d never bee noticed!

 Don’t forget to emphasise scarcity!

 Scarcity is the number one most effective sales conversion strategy you can employ.

 If you’re changing the specials you have on offer throughout the Black Friday to Christmas sales period, then you can emphasise the scarcity on each offer.

 Also, as Christmas gets closer, you also want to remind people about the last possible date they can order and still receive their order by Christmas.